Ring Around the Ring of KerryBy Rick Steves

 It seems like every tour bus in Ireland makes the ritual loop around the Ring, using the bustling and famous tourist town of Killarney as a springboard.
 I skip Killarney, whose main attraction is its transit connections for those without cars.
-(Don't confuse this over-commercialized town with the scenic and worthwhile Killarney National Park, nearby.)
-Instead, rent a car and use as your home base the tidy town of Kenmare (yes, it's actually won Ireland's "Tidy Town" award).
+(Don't confuse this overcommercialized town with the scenic and worthwhile Killarney National Park, nearby.)
+Instead, rent a car and use as your home base the tidy town of Kenmare (it's actually won Ireland's "Tidy Town" award).

-While in Kenmare, druids seek out the town's ancient stone circle (with 15 stones in a circle 50 feet wide), one of 100 little Stonehenges that dot southwest Ireland.
-Fitness buffs enjoy horseback riding, boating, hiking, and golfing (one way to experience Ireland's 40 shades of green).
+While in Kenmare, druids seek out the town's ancient stone circle, one of 100 little Stonehenges that dot southwest Ireland.
+Fitness buffs enjoy horseback riding, boating, hiking, and golfing there are many ways to experience Ireland's 40 shades of green)

-Before or after the day you tackle the Ring, explore these sights near Kenmare: a mansion, open-air museum, and sheep farm.
-Muckross House is perhaps Ireland's best Victorian mansion.
+Before or after the day you tackle the Ring, consider exploring three worthwhile sights near Kenmare.
+The first is a stately home called Muckross House, perhaps Ireland's best Victorian mansion.
 Queen Victoria really did sleep here for three nights in 1861 — on the ground floor because she had a fear of house fires.
-Adjacent to Muckross House is a fascinating open-air folk museum that covers Irish farmlife from the 1920s to the 1950s.
+Adjacent to Muckross House is a fascinating open-air folk museum that covers Irish farm life from the 1920s to the 1950s.
 Talk with the docents who remember the year 1955, when electricity came to rural dwellings.
 Farmers would pull on Wellington boots for safety, then cautiously turn on the switch that powered the one bare bulb hanging from the ceiling.

-Ready for the Ring?
-Touring the Ring takes a long but satisfying day by car from Kenmare.
+Ready for Ireland's favorite road trip?
+Touring the Ring of Kerry takes a long but satisfying day by car from Kenmare.
 Smart travelers get an early start (by 8:30), working their way clockwise to escape the tour-bus procession heading counterclockwise.

 The laid-back town of Sneem (yup, funny name) is worth a stop.
 The square on the east side of town is called South Square and the one on the west is called North Square.
 When it comes to giving directions, the Irish march to their own beat.

 The Derrynane House, just beyond the Staigue Fort, was the home of Daniel O'Connell, Ireland's most influential pre-independence politician.
-His tireless non-violent agitation gained equality for Catholics 180 years ago.
+His tireless non-violent agitation gained equality for Catholics in the early 1800s.
 See the 20-minute audiovisual presentation on O'Connell, along with some of his belongings, including pistols from a duel and a black glove — which the remorseful O'Connell always wore on his pistol hand when he went to Mass.
 He was forced into the duel, killed the man who challenged him, and regretted it for the rest of his life.

 But I'm back in the car, heading on to two more ring forts: Cahergal and Leacanabuaile.
 Because this region had copper mines, it has a wealth of prehistoric sights.
-Copper melted with tin yielded bronze, the Bronze Age (2000 to 500 B.C.), and sturdier weapons and tools.
-The many ring forts and stone circles reflect the lively trade and affluence created by copper.
+Copper melted with tin yielded bronze, and with that, the Bronze Age (2000 to 500 BC), which brought sturdier weapons and tools.
+The many ring forts and stone circles here reflect the lively trade and affluence created by copper.

-As I pull into Kenmare, the lush green landscape seems to glow as the sun sets.
-While the ancient sights are fascinating and the history is educational, the best reason to come here is the eternal beauty of the Irish landscape.
-If you go to Ireland and don't see the famous Ring of Kerry, your uncle Pat will never forgive you.
+As I pull back into Kenmare, the lush green landscape seems to glow as the sun sets.
+While the ancient sights are fascinating and the history is educational, perhaps the best reason to come here is the eternal beauty of the Irish landscape.